ElvinOuyang/elvinouyang.github.io/_posts/2016-12-05-capital-bikeshare-explorative-analysis.md

 ![plot of chunk unnamed-chunk-22](/assets/images/capital-bikeshare/unnamed-chunk-22-1.svg)

-Again, in the graph shown above here, we observe a bigger differece from Rush Hour than the weather.
+Again, in the graph shown above here, we observe a bigger difference from Rush Hour than the weather.
 This seems to be related to the same challenge I was having from the weather variables.